Mastering Homey Flows: Your Guide to Smart Home Automation

 Explore Advanced Features

-Once you’re comfortable, you can expand Flows using other features like Or/Else, Logic and Variables, webhooks, and integrations with voice assistants like Alexa, Siri or Google Assistant.
+Once you’re comfortable, you can expand Flows using other features like Or/Else, Logic and Variables, webhooks, and integrations with voice assistants like Alexa, Siri, or Google Assistant.
+The possibilities are endless!

 Conclusion